reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 - contribute constructively to social media discussions in data science

 ## My Mentees
-As an organizer for two meetup groups in the bustling of city of New York, I can use all the help I can get.
+As an organizer for two meetup groups in the bustling city of New York, I can use all the help I can get.
 For the past year, I have been mentoring 3 women.
 The bonus for me is that I am able to obtain desperately needed help to effectively run these meetup groups.
 For the 3 women, they receive mentorship from me on communicating with companies, arranging events, dealing with last minute crises, strategically planning for the future and more.

 I have asked all 3 of them to add new volunteers to our committees and mentor them through the process so that there is a good pipeline of organizers so the community can benefit from regular meetup events.
 It has been a mutually beneficial relationship.